stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 information of all sorts.
 Indeed, it seemed to the doctors that I had lost interest in my proper personality as soon as I found the case of amnesia accepted as a natural thing.
-They noticed that my chief efforts were to master certain points in history, science, art, language, and folklore&mdash;some of them tremendously abstruse, and some childishly simple&mdash;which remained, very oddly in many cases, outside my consciousness.
+They noticed that my chief efforts were to master certain points in history, science, art, language, and folklore--some of them tremendously abstruse, and some childishly simple--which remained, very oddly in many cases, outside my consciousness.

-  At the same time they noticed that I had an inexplicable command of many almost unknown sorts of knowledge&mdash;a command which I seemed to wish to hide rather than display.
+  At the same time they noticed that I had an inexplicable command of many almost unknown sorts of knowledge--a command which I seemed to wish to hide rather than display.
-I would inadvertently refer, with casual assurance, to specific events in dim ages outside the range of accepted history&mdash;passing off such references as a jest when I saw the surprise they created.
+I would inadvertently refer, with casual assurance, to specific events in dim ages outside the range of accepted history--passing off such references as a jest when I saw the surprise they created.
 And I had a way of speaking of the future which two or three times caused actual fright.
 These uncanny flashes soon ceased to appear, though some observers laid their vanishment more to a certain furtive caution on my part than to any waning of the strange knowledge behind